Anthony Sharp: Stage career

 Anthony Sharp was a graduate of the London Academy of Music and Dramatic Art (LAMDA) and made his stage debut in February 1938 with HV Neilson's Shakespearean touring company, playing the Sergeant in Macbeth at the De La Warr Pavilion, Bexhill-on-Sea.
 Repertory engagements in Wigan, Hastings, Peterborough and Liverpool were followed by war service, after which he resumed his stage career at the Mercury Theatre, Notting Hill Gate in September 1946, playing Hansell in Tangent.

 He first appeared in the West End in Family Portrait at the Strand Theatre in February 1948.
 Among his many subsequent appearances were Cry Liberty (Vaudeville Theatre 1950), Who Goes There!
 (Vaudeville Theatre 1951), For Better, For Worse (Comedy Theatre 1952), Small Hotel (St Martin's Theatre 1955), No Time for Sergeants (Her Majesty's Theatre 1956), The Edwardians (Saville Theatre 1959), She's Done It Again (Garrick Theatre 1969), The Avengers (Prince of Wales Theatre 1971) and Number One (Queen's Theatre 1984).

 Other London credits included The Rivals (Sadler's Wells 1972), She Stoops to Conquer (Lyric Hammersmith 1982) and several appearances at the Open Air Theatre Regent's Park.
-There he played Benedick in Much Ado About Nothing in 1958 and Malvolio in Twelfth Night the following year, rejoining the company in 1978 for such plays as The Man of Destiny.
+There he played Benedick in Much Ado About Nothing in 1958 and Malvolio in Twelfth Night the following year.
+Rejoining the company in the 1970s, he appeared in such plays as Love's Labour's Lost and The Man of Destiny prior to reprising his Malvolio in 1979.

 Writer and director

 Sharp was also a playwright.
 His stage version of the Thomas Love Peacock novel Nightmare Abbey was a big hit at the Westminster Theatre in 1952, opening there on 27 February.
 "Anthony Sharp's altogether delightful adaptation provided one of the most unusual as well as most amusing offerings of the season," commented Theatre World editor Frances Stephens.
-After a try-out in Sheffield, the historical drama The Conscience of the King was remounted at the Theatre Royal Windsor, starting on 14 March 1955; Sharp himself played 17th century parliamentarian John Hampden.
+After a try-out in Sheffield in October 1954, the historical drama The Conscience of the King was remounted at the Theatre Royal Windsor in March 1955; in the second production Sharp himself played 17th century parliamentarian John Hampden.
 A third play, Tale of a Summer's Day, was written in 1959.

-In addition Sharp was a prolific director, particularly of comedy-thrillers and 'boardroom' dramas.
+In addition, Sharp was a prolific director, particularly of comedy-thrillers and 'boardroom' dramas.
 His credits included Any Other Business (Westminster Theatre 1958), Caught Napping (Piccadilly Theatre 1959), Wolf's Clothing (Strand Theatre 1959), Billy Bunter Flies East (Victoria Palace 1959), The Gazebo (Savoy Theatre 1960), Guilty Party (St Martin's Theatre 1961), Critic's Choice (Vaudeville Theatre 1961), Act of Violence (1962 UK tour), Devil May Care (Strand Theatre 1963), Difference of Opinion (Garrick Theatre 1963), Hostile Witness (Haymarket Theatre 1964), Wait Until Dark (Strand Theatre 1966), Justice is a Woman (Vaudeville Theatre 1966) and Harvey (1970 UK tour).
 He also directed several productions in Hong Kong and Australia.
+He directed Present Laughter and Private Lives for Harry M Miller Attractions at the Palace Theatre Castlereagh Street, Sydney.